mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 - With `$`, reference a property name in the application’s environment.
 expressions are evaluated by the **PropertySourcesPlaceholderConfigurer** Spring bean prior to bean creation and can **only be** used in `@Value` annnotations.

 - With `#`, SpEL

 ## What is the Environment abstraction in Spring?

 The Environment is an abstraction integrated in the container that models two key aspects of the application environment: profiles and properties.

-**profiles**
+1. **profiles**
 A profile is a named, logical group of bean definitions to be registered with the container only if the given profile is active.

-**properties**
+2. **properties**.
 Properties may originate from a **variety of sources**:
     - JVM system properties
     - Operating system environment variables
     - Command-line arguments
     - Application property configuration files

 - The Spring `ApplicationContext` interface extends the `EnvironmentCapable` interface, which contain one single method namely the `getEnvironment()`, which returns an object implementing the Environment interface.
 Thus a Spring application context has a relation to one single Environment object.